LavaLite/docs/installation.md

 ### Server Requirements

-The Laravel framework has a few system requirements.
+The Lavalite framework has a few system requirements.

 <div class="content-list" markdown="1">
-- PHP >= 5.5.9
+- PHP >= 7.0
 - OpenSSL PHP Extension
 - PDO PHP Extension
 - Mbstring PHP Extension
 - Tokenizer PHP Extension
+- Fileinfo PHP Extension
+- GD Library
+- Imagick PHP Extension
 </div>

 <a name="install-laravel"></a>
-### Installing Laravel
+### Installing Lavalite

-Laravel utilizes [Composer](http://getcomposer.org) to manage its dependencies.
-So, before using Laravel, make sure you have Composer installed on your machine.
+Lavalite utilizes [Composer](http://getcomposer.org) to manage its dependencies.
+So, before using Lavalite, make sure you have Composer installed on your machine.
-#### Via Composer Create-Project
+#### Composer Create-Project

-You may also install Laravel by issuing the Composer `create-project` command in your terminal:
+You may also install Lavalite by issuing the Composer `create-project` command in your terminal:

-    composer create-project laravel/laravel --prefer-dist
+    composer create-project LavaLite/cms --prefer-dist website

+### Installation
+After creating the project move to the project root folder and run the command to set up database and configuration files.

+    php artisan lavalite:install

 <a name="configuration"></a>
 ## Configuration